Joan Cadden (historian)

 Joan Cadden (born 1944) is Professor Emerita of medieval history and literature in the History Department of the University of California, Davis.
-She served as president of the History of Science Society (HSS) from 2006-2007.
+She served as president of the History of Science Society (HSS) from 2006 to 2007.
 She has written extensively on gender and sexuality in medieval science and medicine.
-Her book Meanings of Sex Difference in the Middle Age: Medicine, Science, and Culture (1993) received the Pfizer Prize in 1994, from the History of Science Society, as the outstanding book on the history of science.
+Her book Meanings of Sex Difference in the Middle Ages: Medicine, Science, and Culture (1993) received the Pfizer Award in 1994, from the History of Science Society, as the outstanding book on the history of science.